Timothy C. Hain, MD. Page last modified: July 21, 2019

 Of course when this syndrome follows a viral infection such as a cold, it is difficult to be sure that this is more than a coincidence.
 Adolescents have more psychiatric disorders than other age groups, and it is possible that in some cases these are teens who have learned to produce an unusual variety of voluntary nystagmus.
 Adolescent opsoclonus often resolves without any treatment, after the child is kept out of school and tutored or home schooled for a year.

 Kang and Kim reported a case in mumps (2014).
 Occasionally immunization for HPV precedes opsoclonus (McCarthy and Filiano, 2009).

-These patients are not treated as are the pediatric cases (i.e. 2 year olds), but instead more conservative management prevails.
+These patients are not treated as are the pediatric cases (i.e. 2 year olds), with heavy immune suppression, but instead more conservative management prevails.
 In our clinical experience, this is generally with good results after a year.

 Opsoclonus in adults is very different than opsoclonus in children, and they should not be lumped together.
 In children (largely 2 year olds), neuroblastoma is the main cause.
 In adults, generally there is no cause established, and neuroblastoma is almost never implicated.